-BMI is the academic home for informatics research, development, and training at Ohio State.
-Faculty interests span multiple domains including: biostatistics, bioinformatics, clinical informatics, and health systems.
-BMI Faculty have ongoing collaborations with faculty in departments throughout the University and nationally.
-The Ohio State University is one of the nation’s largest integrated health sciences campuses, with access to a CTSA-funded Center for Clinical and Translational Science and state-of-the-art 1 million square foot, NCI-designated Comprehensive Cancer Center, Institute of Immuno-oncology, Institute of Infectious Diseases, Translational Data Analytics Institute (TDAI), and Center for the Advancement of Team Science, Analytics, and Systems Thinking in Health Services and Implementation Science Research (CATALYST).
-Faculty and staff in the College of Medicine can leverage an advanced information systems environment including comprehensive inpatient and outpatient electronic health records, data warehousing platforms, and a variety of enterprise research information systems.
-Through a partnership with the Ohio Supercomputer Center (OSC, http://www.osc.edu ), BMI faculty have access to high-performance computing and data management facilities for both clinical and bio-molecular data.
+As part of the College of Medicine at The Ohio State University Wexner Medical Center (OSUWMC), the Department of Biomedical Informatics and the Center for Biostatistics provide an academic home for informatics and biostatistics research, development and training at Ohio State.
+Faculty interests span multiple domains including: biostatistics and population health; artificial intelligence and machine learning; clinical informatics and health services research; bioinformatics and computational biology; and data coordination and informatics databases.
+BMI and CFB faculty have ongoing collaborations with faculty in departments throughout the University and internationally.
+Ohio State is one of the nation’s largest integrated health sciences campuses, with access to a CTSA-funded Center for Clinical and Translational Science and new, state-of-the-art 1 million square foot, NCI-designated Comprehensive Cancer Center.
+Faculty and staff in BMI can leverage an advanced information systems environment including inpatient and outpatient electronic health records, data warehousing platforms and a variety of enterprise research information systems.
+Through a partnership with the Ohio Supercomputer Center (OSC), BMI faculty have access to high-performance computing and data management facilities for both clinical and bio-molecular data.

 Summer Internship Program